 Against all odds, Jamie McDonald has become something of an Adventurer.
-Something of a Superhero.
+Something of a Superhero, named Adventureman.

-After working as a tennis instructor to save up for a deposit on a house that he did not buy – Jamie then began a quest, with his own money, to give back to the hospitals that supported him.
+In later years, aged 25, Jamie saved up for a deposit on a house, but got that gut feeling that it wasn’t quite right and in the end; decided against buying.
+Jamie then began a quest, using his savings, to give back to the hospitals that supported him.

-In 2012, he bought a second hand bike and decided to cycle the 14,000 miles from Bangkok to his hometown Gloucester, passing through dozens of countries.
+In 2012, he bought a second hand bike and decided to cycle 14,000 miles from Bangkok to his hometown Gloucester, UK, passing through dozens of countries.
 Along the way he was shot at, arrested and slept rough.
-He documented his journey in a series of YouTube clips, including a highlight video of the entire journey.

-Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static cycling record, which stood at 224 hours and 24 minutes.
-It was a challenge he’d conceived whilst cycling from Bangkok.
+Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static non-stop cycling record, which stood at 224 hours and 24 minutes.

-In February 2014, Jamie finished an historic journey across Canada, becoming the first person in history to run the 5,000 miles from the Atlantic coast to the Pacific coast without the aid of a support crew.
-Starting in March 2013, his run raised more than £250,000 for sick children in Canada and the UK.
-He battled -40°C temperatures, the Rockies, a frostbitten nose, numerous potentially challenge-stopping injuries (including the permanent misshaping of his right foot) and more to finish in Vancouver, running the equivalent of a marathon most days – whilst wearing a Superhero costume The Flash.
-Yup, one costume the entire time – mental.
-He filmed his journey all the way across to create a short, BBC documentary.
+In February 2014, Jamie finished a historic journey across Canada, becoming the first person in history to run the 5,000 miles (200 marathons) from the Atlantic coast to the Pacific coast without the aid of a support crew.
+He battled -40°C temperatures, a frostbitten nose, and numerous potentially challenge-stopping injuries.

-His adventures have made news (feel free to have a gander at some of his interviews) all over the world!
+His world record breaking adventures have made headline news (feel free to have a look at some of his interviews) all over the world!

 As seen on:

 “A True Superhero”